The Daily Gamecock

 Vice President Kamala Harris became the Democratic nominee in August after President Joe Biden dropped out of the race.
 On the Republican side, former President Donald Trump accepted the party nomination at the Republican National Convention and is seeking to serve a second term.

-While both candidates have strong support, there are also many who are hesitant about voting for either candidate.
 More than 30 students told The Daily Gamecock they were hesitant about voting for either candidate.

 One issue that was brought up was the age of both candidates.
 Harris is 60 years old, and Trump is 78.
-A few said they believe that there is a need for younger candidates to run for office.
+A few students said they believe that there is a need for younger candidates to run for office.

 “I’m not really for Trump or Kamala,” first-year undecided student Jaedyn Swails said.
 “I think that we need a younger generation.”